 Should we eat meat?

-Matthew Evans, aka the Gourmet Farmer, looks at the ethics and science behind eating animals in his new book On Eating Meat.
+Matthew Evans, aka the Gourmet Farmer, looks at the ethics and science behind eating animal in his book On Eating Meat.

 In On Eating Meat, Matthew Evans investigates the truth about the production of meat, what’s bad about it, the environmental and animal welfare costs, what needs to be improved, and how.
 But he also questions the thinking behind veganism and the calls to stop eating meat altogether in order to save the planet: